 Our approach has been entirely formalized in the abstract interpretation framework which will be recalled at the beginning of the talk.

-Laurent Mauborgne, Associate Research Professor, École Normale Supérieure, France
+Laurent Mauborgne, Associate Research Professor, École Normale Supérieure, Paris, France

 A difficult point when verifying heap manipulating programs is to be able to separate precisely the part of the heap that might be modified by a procedure from the part that will never be touched by that procedure.
 This is a key point to prove invariants, and in experiments on proving the correctness of design patterns such as the composite pattern, it was indeed pointed as a very consuming task, in term of annotations or guidance of the theorem prover.

 In this talk, we will show that it is possible to infer automatically such modification shapes in the context of abstract interpretation with shape graphs.

 Cesar Sanchez, Assistant Research Professor, IMDEA Software and CSIC

 Regular Linear Temporal Logic (RLTL) is a temporal logic that extends the expressive power of Linear Temporal Logic (LTL) to all w-regular languages.
 This extension is achieved using only a first-order signature, without the need of fix-point operators or automata-like operators.
 Moreover, all operators of LTL and w-regular-expressions are translated linearly, as contexts with the same number of "holes".
 RLTL is based on the fundamental idea of an operator that generalizes controlled repetition.
 In this talk I will present two new results on RLTL, namely: (1) a variation of RLTL which allows negation normal forms, and (2) a translation of RLTL into alternating parity automata on words using only 3 colors, which is in fact a generalization of hesitant automata.